-The Authoritarian Drift in Our Town Squares
+The Wake Forest Authoritarian Drift in Our Town Squares

 It’s easy to imagine authoritarianism as a distant threat, something that happens in broken states or under military regimes.
 But its logic is already visible, in our neighborhoods, in our campaigns, and in the digital spaces where civic life now unfolds.